GISSruhl/AlteryxFileGDBReadTableNames/README.md

 #### Icon Credit
 Icons made by <a href="https://www.flaticon.com/authors/vitaly-gorbachev" title="Vitaly Gorbachev">Vitaly Gorbachev</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>

+Modified by Stephen Ruhl <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>